It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 You love your pets, and who doesn’t?

-But you also know that we got some uninvited visitors crawling around our home every once in a while.
+But you also know that we have some uninvited visitors crawling around our home every once in a while.

 Like bugs and insects, Korea is no different.